How to Sleep More: Self Improvement 20

 17 Tips How to Sleep Better

 Here are top tips that help you get to sleep faster and sleep more in general.
+On the other hand, these points also answer the question how to wake up earlier?
 If after implementing these tips you still lack sleep, then you might what to consult a medical professional.

 1. Switch off